 Is there any relief from high bills caused by leaks?

 As a courtesy, we offer a one-time adjustment for unusually high water charges caused by leaks.
+All the details regarding adjustments are within the Rules and Regulations, under Courtesy Leak Adjustments.
 To be eligible for adjustment, the Customer must:

 - promptly and properly repair the leak when detected;

 - provide written proof of repairs to Fairfax Water in the form of copies of receipts or an invoice; and

 - not have received a Courtesy Leak Adjustment from Fairfax Water during the preceding five years.

 Please use this form to submit the required information.
 You may mail the completed form to: Fairfax Water Attn: Billing 8570 Executive Park Avenue Fairfax, VA 22031 You may fax it to: 703.289.6133 Or you may email it to: email@example.com